softworkz/emby-wiki/Authentication.md

 * Make a call to /Users/Public to get all public users.

-* If there are records returned, the app should display users visually.
+* If there are records returned, the app has the option of displaying the users in a visual login screen.
 If there are no records returned then present a username/password text entry form.

 * For each user, if PrimaryImageTag has a value, that indicates the user has an image.
 The image can then be downloaded using /Users/{Id}/Images/{Type}.
 See [images](https://github.com/MediaBrowser/MediaBrowser/wiki/Images).